Google Nest Wifi and your privacy

-The majority of the data Google Wifi collects is used for cloud services, a group of features that helps Google Wifi keep your network operating at its best.
-To provide a smart wireless experience, data is gathered from your Wifi point and the Google Wifi app.
+The majority of the data Google Wifi and Nest Wifi collects is used for cloud services, a group of features that helps Google Wifi and Nest Wifi keep your network operating at its best.
+To provide a smart wireless experience, data is gathered from your Google Wifi and Nest Wifi devices, the Google Wifi app, and Wifi features of the Google Home app.
 This allows us to give you real-time information about your network and enables cloud services-dependent features like the following:

 - Network checks: Test the download and upload speeds of your internet connection to provide insights and make sure everything is working properly.

-- Insight cards: See updates on your network performance.
+- More insight cards: See updates on your network performance for each Google Wifi or Nest Wifi device.
 This lets you know when your network is offline or not at peak performance and provides steps to fix it.

-- List of connected devices: See how many devices are connected to your network, what those devices are, and how much data each uses (both in real-time and historically).
+- List of connected devices: See how many devices have connected to your network, what those devices are, and how much data each has historically used.

-- Automatic channel selection: Google Wifi collects information about your surrounding spectral environment and uses that to determine which wireless channels will deliver you optimal performance.
+- Automatic channel selection: Google Wifi and Nest Wifi collect information about your surrounding spectral environment and uses that to determine which wireless channels will deliver you optimal performance.
 As wireless environments become increasingly crowded (with more neighbors actively using wireless networks), picking the best channel becomes increasingly important.